NaveenManepalli/Machine-learning/SQL in ML.md

 3. Joins:
+   -Table Relationships:** Understand the relationships between tables, including primary keys and foreign keys.

+   -Types of JOINs:** Know the different types of JOINs: INNER JOIN, LEFT JOIN (or LEFT OUTER JOIN), RIGHT JOIN (or RIGHT OUTER JOIN), and FULL JOIN (or FULL OUTER JOIN).

+   -JOIN Syntax:** Familiarize yourself with the syntax for performing JOINs in SQL.

+   -Choosing the Right JOIN Type:** Select the appropriate JOIN type based on the data you want to retrieve.

+   -Handling NULL Values:** Be aware of how JOINs handle NULL values in columns with no matching records.

+   -Table Aliases:** Use table aliases to simplify queries, especially when joining multiple tables.

+   -Performance Considerations:** Understand the performance implications of using JOINs and consider proper indexing.

+   -Avoiding Cartesian Products:** Be cautious when using multiple JOINs without appropriate conditions to avoid Cartesian products.

+   -Order of Joins:** Consider the order of JOINs in complex queries.

+   -Testing and Verifying Results:** Test JOIN queries with sample data to ensure expected results.

-4. Subqueries:
+5. Subqueries:
-5. Data Manipulation (INSERT, UPDATE, DELETE):
+6. Data Manipulation (INSERT, UPDATE, DELETE):
-6. Table Creation (CREATE TABLE):
+7. Table Creation (CREATE TABLE):
-7. Data Cleaning:
+8. Data Cleaning:
-8. Window Functions:
+9. Window Functions:
-9. Aggregating Time Series Data:
+10. Aggregating Time Series Data:
-10. Handling Categorical Data:
+11. Handling Categorical Data:
-11. SQL in Python:
+12. SQL in Python: